Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021/src/Bsplines/README.md

 # BSplineRegressions.Rmd

-BSplineRgressions.Rmd imports a merged dataset (covid.comG1.csv) created in the merge code file (merge_G1.Rmd) with daily new COVID-19 case counts and state level NPI and a US population dataset to produce B splines.
+BSplineRegressions.Rmd imports a merged dataset (covid.comG1.csv) created in the merge code file (merge_G1.Rmd) with daily new COVID-19 case counts and state level NPI and a US population dataset to produce B splines.

 ## Prerequisites

-1. You need to Download R-studio to successfully run the state_time_series_interactive file.
+1. You need to Download R-studio to successfully run the BsplineRegressions.Rmd file.

 2. All the libraries mentioned in code chunk 1 should be installed before the rest of the file.
 To install a library, type in the console, install.packages(""), where the library name goes